Marienoir/Marienoir/README.md

 I am also interested in leveraging analytical skills and strong attention to details in order to deliver original and efficient web solutions.
 I enjoy writing and reading books.

-When I am not coding or writing articles, I take out time to go see a movie or play volleyball.
+When I am not coding or writing articles, I am either seeing a movie or playing volleyball.

----

 ---